Skip to main content

 Grep(pattern="testcontainers|docker-compose", glob="package.json")

 If detected, run integration tests against real services (not just mocks).
-Reference testing-patterns rules: integration-database, integration-api, data-seeding-cleanup.
+Reference testing-integration rules: integration-database, integration-api, data-seeding-cleanup.

 Validation Commands